-Fast forward a few years later, AmEx decided to get in the game and come out with their own charge card.
+Fast forward a few years later, American Express decided to jump into the game and come out with their own charge card.
 It made its debut on October 1st, 1958, with an annual fee of $6... intentionally $1 more than Diners Club.
 Why?
 Because the goal was to position the American Express as the premium charge card.
 And low and behold, they have certainly stuck by that same marketing strategy of status and exclusivity ever since.

-Within a short period of time, only five years later, there were over a million people carrying Amex charge cards and more than 85,000 merchants across the globe accepted it for payment.
-Below is a picture of the first American Express credit card.
+Within a period of only five years, there were over a million people carrying Amex charge cards and more than 85,000 merchants across the globe accepted it for payment.
+Below is a picture of the first American Express credit card issued in 1958.

 Eventually that first charge card would be named the Green Card.
-American Express released the Gold Card in 1966.
+American Express released the Gold Card eight years later in 1966.
 The Platinum Card didn't launch until 18 years later (1984).
 It carried an annual fee of $250 and was by invitation only.
 It was not until 1987 when the company started issuing actual credit cards with revolving lines of credit.
 The Optima was their first card which allowed a balance to be carried forward from month to month and accrued interest to be charged on any unpaid balances.

 When 1999 rolled around, it proved to be a historically exciting year for the company:

-- They released Blue, a no-annual fee rewards credit card which was initially geared towards younger cardholders.
+- They released Blue from American Express, a no-annual fee rewards credit card which was initially geared towards a younger but still upscale demographic.

 - Although no press releases or advertisements accompanied it, the Centurion Card was launched this same year, by invitation only.
-With an annual fee of $1000 at the time, it was a charge card aimed at the uber-wealthy of the world in terms of personal wealth.
+With an annual fee of $1,000 at the time, it was a charge card clearly aimed at the upper 1% of the world in terms of personal wealth.

 - A third major event happened that year when American Express replaced Discover Card as the exclusive credit card which could be used at Costco.